-The Redskins are dipping into the tail end of their time in Richmond and are preparing for a preseason exhibition game with the Baltimore Ravens.
+The Washington Football Team are dipping into the tail end of their time in Richmond and are preparing for a preseason exhibition game with the Baltimore Ravens.
 Kirk Cousins’ contract talk is behind us (for now) and with a thorough sample size of observations and facts to draw from after 11 days of camp, here are my top 5 talking points we have covered in our comprehensive coverage so far.

 5: Questions Surround Josh Doctson’s Hamstring